denten-books/plain-text/0-introduction.md

 justification."
 Increasingly, devices that mediate literary activity encode specific models of governance and control.

-The central concern of the book is to dispel the illusion of verisimilitude between text on paper and text on the screen.
+The central concern of the book is therefore to dispel the illusion of verisimilitude between text on paper and text on the screen.
 The words may look the same, but the underlying material affordances of the medium differ in significant detail.
 As an obvious example, consider a news report that changes slightly based on the reader's location, or an e-book reader device that highlights popular passages.
 For a literary scholar, such instability of medium means analysis cannot be confined to reading for meaning alone.
 How will close reading persist, when the reading device reconfigures a text dynamically, to fit individual taste, mood, or politics?
 The formulation of this narrowly literary-theoretical concern leads to the broader question of empowered human--computer interaction.
 Building on the work of scholars like Jerome McGann, Wendy Hui Kyong Chun, Katherine Hayles, Matthew Kirschenbaum, Lori